robin22d/Benchmarking/ReadMe.md

 > java -jar target/benchmarks.jar > log.txt
 4. To get the benchmarks to show in the console type
 > java -jar target/benchmarks.jar
-5. Go to html page to see that out of the benchmarks
+5. Go to html page to see that output of the benchmarks
 > file:///C:/Users/*YOUR_FILE_PATH*/Benchmarking/GetEmployeeWarmUp.html